Haircut

 Photo of woman having her hair cutWant to try out a new hairstyle or treat yourself to a manicure or pedicure?
 Our Cosmetology program offers services to the public through an on-campus salon that allows students to get real-life, hands-on experience.
 Services include hair, skin, and nail care.
 Click on the flyer below to see the details on services and prices!
 Seniors (55+, some restrictions), emergency personnel, and RCC faculty, staff, and students can receive 50% of with a valid ID.

-No appointment is needed but if you have questions, give us a call at 336-610-HAIR (4247).
+No appointment is needed, but if you have questions, call us at 336-610-HAIR (4247).

 *Prices and times are subject to change without notice.